 That’s not why I quit acting, though.
 I quit because I could not tolerate the level of vulnerability it required.
 I was constantly fending off the advances of my male superiors and buckling under the scrutiny of my pubescent body.
 Just the short-shorts they made me wear were so indecent that by 13 I was a full-blown anorexic.

 What’s worse was a producer who constantly pulled me onto his lap to “tickle” me.
-At 12 I am sorry to say I already recognized the lump in his pants as something other than his wallet, so I trained myself to not laugh when he poked beneath my armpits and all around my breasts and hips.
+At 12 I am sorry to say I already recognized the lump in his pants as something other than his wallet, so I trained myself to not laugh when he poked my breasts and hips and beneath my armpits.
 “You have no sense of humor,” he declared as if he were the injured party.
 To this day, I punch people who try to tickle me.
 They can’t fire me.

 Another higher-up was a different brand of creepy, a type with which I was already painfully familiar.
 At 12 I had reached my full height of five foot eight—skinny as a drowned rat but already curvy with hair bleached blonde from constant Sun-In experiments.
 Perilously Barbie-like, in other words.
 The thirtysomething used my preternaturally mature looks as an excuse to approach me as he might any other girl he wished to date.
-With his rangy form and full lips, he looked enough like a young Mick Jagger that I fell for every line he threw my way, especially when he called me at home under the pretext of our show and took me for cokes in his sleek Lamborghini.
+With his rangy form and full lips, he looked enough like a young Mick Jagger that I fell for every line he threw my way, especially when he called me at home under the pretext of our show and took me for cokes in his Lamborghini.
 Mostly he talked of his “other girlfriends” and partying (cocaine, duh) while I hungrily took notes.
-He kissed me only once and I told no one when he did.
-Though I’d dreamed of his mouth upon my own for months, nothing about it felt right when it finally happened.
-The metallic scratch of his beard scared me, as did the heft of his grown-man muscles.
-Not long after, he and the producer wrote a scene in which I had to make out with a seventeen-year-old costar who, because of his short stature, was playing my age.
+He and the producer wrote a scene in which I had to make out with a seventeen-year-old costar who, because of his short stature, was playing my age.
 (We both were supposed to be 14.)
 As I stiffly received his kiss, everyone on set burst into laughter.
 “Liver lips!” called my crush, and the cameramen knew this meant cut.

 The scene itself was eventually cut.
 Even for the 1980s, that shit was creepy.